-This article, of course, will compare about the numbers of people with celiac disease in many countries, so stay tuned if you are curious on how common is celiac disease.
+This article, of course, will compare the numbers of people with celiac disease in many countries, so stay tuned if you are curious about how common is celiac disease.

 Let us start with the first thing: how common is celiac disease in the world?